Anonymous hackers declare war on Islamic State after Paris attacks

 “We are going to launch the biggest operation ever against you.
 Expect many cyberattacks.
 War has been declared.
 Get ready,” the man said, without giving details of what the attacks would involve.
 “We don’t forgive and we don’t forget.”

-The video posted to YouTube had attracted more than 1.1 million views by 09:30 et on Monday.
+The video posted to YouTube had attracted more than 1.1 million views by 14:30 GMT on Monday.

 Anonymous is an international network of activist computer hackers which has claimed responsibility for many cyberattacks against government, corporate and religious websites over the past dozen years.